 Shawarma Spice Blend

-• Adjust rack to top position (top and middle positions for 4 servings) and preheat oven to 425 degrees.
-Wash and dry produce. • Halve, peel, and cut onion into ½-inch-thick wedges; mince a few wedges until you have 2 TBSP (4 TBSP for 4).
+• Adjust rack to top position and preheat oven to 425 degrees.
+Wash and dry all produce. • Halve, peel, and cut onion into ½-inchthick wedges; mince a few wedges until you have 2 TBSP.
 Peel and mince or grate garlic.
-Drain and rinse chickpeas; dry thoroughly with paper towels.
+Roughly chop pistachios.
+Drain and rinse chickpeas; pat very dry with paper towels.
 Roughly chop cilantro.
-Zest and quarter lemon.
+Zest and quarter lemon. • 4 SERVINGS: Adjust racks to top and middle positions.
+Mince a few onion wedges until you have 4 TBSP.

-• Heat a drizzle of oil in a small pot (use a medium pot for 4 servings) over medium-high heat.
-Add minced onion, half the garlic, half the Shawarma Spice (you’ll use the rest in the next step), and a pinch of salt.
-Cook, stirring, 1 minute. • Stir in rice, ¾ cup water (1½ cups for 4), stock concentrate, and a big pinch of salt.
+• Melt 1 TBSP butter in a small pot over medium-high heat.
+Add minced onion, half the garlic, half the pistachios (save the rest for serving), half the Shawarma Spice (you’ll use the rest in the next step), and a pinch of salt.
+Cook, stirring, 1 minute. • Stir in rice, ¾ cup water, stock concentrate, and a big pinch of salt.
 Bring to a boil, then cover and reduce heat to low.
-Cook until rice is tender, 15-18 minutes. • Keep covered off heat until ready to use in step 5.
+Cook until rice is tender, 15-18 minutes.
+Keep covered off heat. • 4 SERVINGS: Use 2 TBSP butter, a medium pot, and 1½ cups water.

-• Meanwhile, toss onion wedges, tomatoes, and chickpeas on a baking sheet with a large drizzle of olive oil, remaining Shawarma Spice, pepper, and a few pinches of salt.
-(For 4 servings, divide everything between 2 baking sheets; roast on top and middle racks, tossing veggies and swapping rack positions halfway through roasting.) • Roast on top rack, tossing halfway through, until veggies are tender and lightly charred and chickpeas are crispy, 18-20 minutes.
-(It’s natural for chickpeas to pop a bit while roasting.)
+• Meanwhile, toss onion wedges, tomatoes, and chickpeas on a baking sheet with a large drizzle of olive oil, remaining Shawarma Spice, pepper, and a few pinches of salt. • Roast on top rack, tossing halfway through, until veggies are tender and lightly charred and chickpeas are crispy, 18-20 minutes. • 4 SERVINGS: Divide everything between 2 baking sheets; roast on top and middle racks, tossing veggies and swapping rack positions halfway through roasting. • TIP: It’s natural for chickpeas to pop a bit.

-• Meanwhile, in a small bowl, combine sour cream and remaining garlic to taste.
+• While veggies and chickpeas roast, in a small bowl, combine sour cream and remaining garlic to taste.
 Season with salt.
 Stir in water 1 tsp at a time until mixture reaches a drizzling consistency.

-• Fluff rice with a fork; stir in half the cilantro and ½ TBSP butter (1 TBSP for 4 servings).
+• Fluff rice with a fork; stir in 1 TBSP butter and half the cilantro.
 Season with salt and pepper. • Once veggies and chickpeas are done, remove from oven and toss with lemon zest.

 • Divide rice between shallow bowls.
 Top with veggies and chickpeas.
 Drizzle with garlicky white sauce and hot sauce to taste.
-Sprinkle with remaining cilantro.
-Top with lemon juice to taste; serve with any remaining lemon wedges on the side.
+Sprinkle with remaining pistachios and cilantro.
+Top with lemon juice to taste; serve with remaining lemon wedges on the side.